Benefits of being a vendor on the Online Market

 Vendors deliver ordered products to the Market Manager/volunteer during one of the time slots:

-- 5-7pm: Customers make payment and pick up their orders at The Meetinghouse
+- 5:00-7:00pm: At pick up locations, Customers make payment and pick up their orders

 - Vendors deliver ordered products to the Market Manager/volunteer during one of the time slots: